IM Justin Wang (TX), Editor-in-chief

 Anjali Lodh (IA), Designer

-Lulu Huang is an eighth grader in Virginia.
+Lulu Huang is a 9th grader at Thomas Jefferson High School for Science and Technology in Virginia.
 She has been playing chess since she was four.
 At six years old, she tied for second place at the All Girls National Chess Championship (U8 section).
 She qualified for the 2021 FIDE World Women Fast Chess Championship USA national team, and she also received Top 10 in the 2021 US Junior Chess Congress U12 section.
 She is a coach for Phoenix Chess Club, as well as an Intermediate Chess teacher at Hope Chinese School.

 Outside of chess, Lulu is an avid Future Problem Solving competitor, having placed first in States and qualifying for Internationals twice in a row.
 She enjoys both digital art and math competitions in her free time.